 PSOs will also establish and monitor a 200-m buffer zone.
 During use of the acoustic source, occurrence of marine mammals within the buffer zone (but outside the EZ) will be communicated to the operator to prepare for potential shutdown of the acoustic source.
-The buffer zone is discussed further under Ramp Up Procedures below.
+The buffer zone is discussed further under Ramp-up Procedures below.

-An extended EZ of 500 m would be enforced for all beaked whales, Kogia species, and Southern right whales.
-SIO would also enforce a 500-m EZ for aggregations of six or more large whales (i.e., sperm whale or any baleen whale) that does not appear to be traveling (e.g., feeding, socializing, etc.) or a large whale with a calf (calf defined as an animal less than two-thirds the body size of an adult observed to be in close association with an adult).
+An extended EZ of 500 m would be enforced for all beaked whales and Southern right whales.
+This is a precautionary measure as right whales are not expected in the survey area.
+NSF would also enforce a 500-m EZ for aggregations of six or more large whales (i.e., sperm whale or any baleen whale) or a large whale with a calf (calf defined as an animal less than two-thirds the body size of an adult observed to be in close association with an adult).